mfornace/rebind/README.md

 If the number of threads (`--jobs`) is set to 0, no threads are spawned, and everything is run in the main thread.
 This is a little more lightweight, but signals such as `CTRL-C` (`SIGINT`) will not be caught immediately during execution of a test.
 This parameter therefore has a default of 1.

-Also, `cpy` turns off the GIL by default when running tests, but if you are mucking around in CPython bindings too, you may want to keep it on (with `--gil`).
+Also, `cpy` turns off the Python GIL by default when running tests, but if you need to, you can keep it on (with `--gil`).
+The GIL is re-acquired by the Python handlers as necessary.

 ### Writing your own script